Redox Reaction (Oxidation-Reduction Reaction)

 - Bleaching and decolorization

 Ans.
 If a positive voltage is formed across the electrodes in a voltaic cell, then the redox reaction is a spontaneous reaction for reduction at the cathode and oxidation at the anode.

 Ans.
 Redox reactions are important because they are the principal sources of energy for a living cell.
 Oxidation of molecules by removal of hydrogen or combination with oxygen liberates typically large quantities of energy.

 Ans.
-If H+ is present while balancing the reaction, then it is an acidic medium.
+It is an acidic medium if H+ is present while balancing the reaction.
 If OH– is present, then it is a basic medium.

 Ans.
 Balancing redox reactions is different from balancing other reactions.
-In a redox reaction, half-reaction is used where both the number of atoms and the amount of charge must be balanced.
+A half-reaction is used in a redox reaction where the number of atoms and the amount of charge must be balanced.

 Ans.
 Yes, corrosion is a redox reaction.